kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 _To be completed within your brand’s app by a mobile developer:_

-* Implement the new SDK
+* Implement the SDK
 * Implement the SDK’s Monitoring APIs

 <br/>
-_To be completed within LiveEngage by campaign manager, contact center manager, or project manager:_
+_To be completed within LiveEngage by a campaign manager, contact center manager, or project manager:_

 * Install the Mobile App application
 * Create new campaigns and engagements